qintarra/C-Sharp/Tasks/LINQ_task/README.md

 At the Advanced level, you need to solve the following tasks:

+### Task 11
+A sequence of data about applicants _nameList_ of type _Entrant_ is given.
+Each element of the sequence includes the fields _School number_, _Year of entering_, _Last name_.
+Get data (list of _YearSchoolStat_ values) about the number of different schools that applicants graduated from for each year present in the source data.
+The _YearSchoolStat_ type includes the _Year of entering_, _Number of Schools_ fields.
+The list of _YearSchoolStat_ values must be sorted in ascending order of the number of schools, and for matching values, in ascending order of the year number.

 ## An example of solving a LINQ task

 **Task**